VasilisAvgoustakis/citizen-quest-scripts/README.md

 ## Updating

+Important note: The scripts in this repository are designed for initial setup of the system.
+Using them for installing updates may or may not work reliably and some scripts will reset parts of the station configuration along the way.
+Running the scripts from within `overlayroot-chroot` may render the system unusable or even prevent successful booting.
+You have been warned.

-You can either re-run `bootstrap-os` or reinstall/update individual exhibits via the `install-*` scripts.
+That said: You can either re-run `bootstrap-os` or reinstall/update individual exhibits via the `install-*` scripts.
 Note that in most cases, `install-kiosk-scripts` must be executed first to update the other installation scripts to the most recent version.